raquo/Laminar/website/docs/documentation.md

 But as you might recall Inserters like `child <-- ...` and `children <-- ...` reserve a stable spot in the parent element where they will insert new children.
 That spot is after the last child of the parent element _at the time of reservation_.

-This would obviously not work inside `onMountInsert` – the callback is executed only on mount, so the `child <-- childStream` modifier is added only on mount, and at that point the element already has two child nodes in it: `div(TextNode("Hello, "), TextNode("!"))`.
+This would obviously not work inside `onMountBind` – the callback is executed only on mount, so the `child <-- childStream` modifier is added only on mount, and at that point the element already has two child nodes in it: `div(TextNode("Hello, "), TextNode("!"))`.
 Therefore `child <-- childStream` would have reserved a spot **after** "!", which is not what we want, we obviously want it to reserve the spot where the `onMountInsert` modifier itself is visually located, i.e. between "Hello, " and "!".

 The `onMountInsert` modifier exists to solve this – it reserves a spot when it's applied to the parent element – before any mount events are fired – and provides information about that reserved spot to the `Inserter` returned by the callback.
 And that reserved spot persists after mounting and unmounting, of course.